 The booklist has been divided into year level groups.
 Students are also welcome to read books from previous years' booklists and from lists for higher year levels.

-Students who complete the challenge will receive a Certificate of Achievement signed by the Premier and go into the lucky draw for a number of prizes.
+Students who complete the challenge will receive a Certificate of Achievement signed by the Premier.

 Schools will be encouraged to hold individual ceremonies during the Premier's Reading Challenge Celebration Weeks to acknowledge and reward all students who have participated in the challenge.
 The celebration weeks will be held from 10 November to 21 November 2014.